 That's the rub.
-Wall Street, the financial media, and financial professionals (including CPAs) have no interest in letting things work out according to plan... even if it's a plan that they designed.
+Wall Street, the financial media, and most individual investors have no stomach for letting things work out according to plan... even if it's a plan that they designed.

 Is it clear that calendar year performance evaluation allows an average of just six months for an equity selection to 'perform'?
 Is it clear that the change in market value of an income security over the course of a year is meaningless?
 Is it clear that a portfolio containing both types of securities cannot be compared with an average or index that is comprised of just one or the other?

 Peak to Trough to Peak Analysis From Before the Financial Crisis 'Till Now

 Human nature is predictable but not always rational.
 Mother Nature's financial twin's twisted sense of humor, though, is both... and totaly unrelated to third rock movements.
 If the change in a portfolio's market value is really so important, why not study it over a period of time that recognizes where we happen to be, cyclically?

 Peak-to-peak analysis, raises these very basic personal portfolio questions:

 1) Did my equity portfolio grow at all in market value between November 1999 and October 2007?
 Between then and August 2013?
 Investment Grade Value Stocks did; and MCIM portfolios really had to because of the mandatory income component --- and strategic immunity from the "dot com contagion".

 MCIM Portfolio Credo: No Mutual Funds, No NASDAQ, No IPOs...
 No Problem!